 Each of the 5 items from the general description 'lettuce' can be scaled by the amount in g, oz or typical portion sizes to give the total amount of Potassium.There are 5 items ranging from Lettuce, cos or romaine, raw through to Lettuce, iceberg (includes crisphead types), raw per 100g of lettuce.

-Using the list below for the 5 different lettuce nutrition entries in our Potassium database, the highest amount of Potassium is in Lettuce, cos or romaine, raw which contains 247 mg of Potassium per 100g.
+Using the list below for the 5 different lettuce nutrition entries in our database, the highest amount of Potassium is found in Lettuce, cos or romaine, raw which contains 247 mg of Potassium per 100g.
 The lowest amount of Potassium is in Lettuce, iceberg (includes crisphead types), raw which in 100g contains 141 mg of Potassium.

-The median value of Potassium is in Lettuce, butterhead (includes boston and bibb types), raw which in 100g contains 238 mg of Potassium.
-The average amount of Potassium in 100g of lettuce, based on the list below is 201.40 mg of Potassium.
+The median value of Potassium is found in Lettuce, butterhead (includes boston and bibb types), raw which in 100g contains 238 mg of Potassium.
+The average amount of Potassium contained in 100g of lettuce, based on the list below is 201.40 mg of Potassium.